kanishkamisra/website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate at Purdue University, where I work on Natural Language Understanding with [Dr. Julia Taylor Rayz](https://polytechnic.purdue.edu/profile/taylo108) at the [AKRaNLU Lab](https://engineering.purdue.edu/AKRANLU/).
-I am particularly interested in relating natural language processing algorithms and models from the perspective of ideas in cognitive science (specifically, the study of concepts and categories).
-I work closely with [Dr. Allyson Ettinger](https://aetting.github.io/) of UChicago.
+I am particularly interested in characterizing the level of semantic knowledge made available to computational models that only learn from textual exposure.
+I work closely with [Dr. Allyson Ettinger](https://aetting.github.io/) and her lab at UChicago.
 I am also affiliated with [CERIAS](https://www.cerias.purdue.edu/), Purdue's center for research and education in areas of information security.

-In 2018, I was fortunate to be a Purdue Research Foundation fellow.
+In 2018, I was fortunate to be awarded the Purdue Research Foundation fellowship (now known as the Ross-Lynn Graduate Student Fellowship).
 I then taught database fundamentals to sophomore level undergraduates for three semesters.
-I am currently funded by an [NSF-EAGER grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2039605&HistoricalAwards=false) focused on integrating cybersecurity education and Computational Humor.
+I am currently funded by an [NSF-EAGER grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2039605&HistoricalAwards=false) focused on using artificial intelligence techniques to develop entertainment education materials for social-engineering research.

 <!--I enjoy mentoring students interested in Natural Language Processing, check out my CV for some examples of undergraduate projects I have mentored.--->